 These projects being some of the key festivals with a high level of focus on reaching the consumer, effective brand management, marketing and intensive Public Relations activity for Indian brands, promotion of Indian culture and heritage.

-With a professional career in journalism, Khan also writes for South Africa’s Sunday Times , Rand Daily Mail, Independent Online and The Post Newspaper and a variety of publications worldwide and are further published through various local and international publications, books and academic institutes.
+With a professional career in journalism, Khan has written for South Africa’s Sunday Times, Rand Daily Mail and a variety of publications worldwide.